klaytn/kips/KIPs/kip-7-fungible_token.md

     /// a call to {approve}. `value` is the new allowance. event Approval(address indexed owner, address indexed spender, uint256 value);

-    /// @dev Returns the amount of tokens in existence. function totalSupply() external view returns (uint256);
+    /// @notice Returns the amount of tokens in existence.
+    /// @return the total supply of this token. function totalSupply() external view returns (uint256);

-    /// @dev Returns the amount of tokens owned by `account`.
+    /// @notice Returns the amount of tokens owned by `account`.
-    /// @param account An address for whom to query the balance function balanceOf(address account) external view returns (uint256);
+    /// @param account An address for whom to query the balance
+    /// @return the amount of tokens owned by `account. function balanceOf(address account) external view returns (uint256);

-    /// @dev Moves `amount` tokens from the caller's account to `recipient`.
+    /// @notice Moves `amount` tokens from the caller's account to `recipient`.
-    /// Throws if the message caller's balance does not have enough tokens to spend.
+    /// @dev Throws if the message caller's balance does not have enough tokens to spend.
     /// Throws if the contract is pausable and paused.
-    /// Returns a boolean value indicating whether the operation succeeded.
     ///
     /// Emits a {Transfer} event.
     /// @param recipient The owner will receive the tokens.
-    /// @param amount The token amount will be transferred. function transfer(address recipient, uint256 amount) external returns (bool);
+    /// @param amount The token amount will be transferred.
+    /// @return A boolean value indicating whether the operation succeeded. function transfer(address recipient, uint256 amount) external returns (bool);

-    /// @dev Returns the remaining number of tokens that `spender` will be
+    /// @notice Returns the remaining number of tokens that `spender` will be
     /// allowed to spend on behalf of `owner` through {transferFrom}.
 This is
     /// zero by default.
-    /// Throws if the contract is pausable and paused.
+    /// @dev Throws if the contract is pausable and paused.
     ///
     /// This value changes when {approve} or {transferFrom} are called.
     /// @param owner The account allowed `spender` to withdraw the tokens from the account.
-    /// @param spender The address is approved to withdraw the tokens. function allowance(address owner, address spender) external view returns (uint256);
+    /// @param spender The address is approved to withdraw the tokens.
+    /// @return An amount of spender's token approved by owner. function allowance(address owner, address spender) external view returns (uint256);

-    /// @dev Sets `amount` as the allowance of `spender` over the caller's tokens.
+    /// @notice Sets `amount` as the allowance of `spender` over the caller's tokens.
-    /// Throws if the contract is pausable and paused.
+    /// @dev Throws if the contract is pausable and paused.
-    /// Returns a boolean value indicating whether the operation succeeded.
     ///
     /// IMPORTANT: Beware that changing an allowance with this method brings the risk
     /// that someone may use both the old and the new allowance by unfortunate